-Work related stress and occupation stress are on the increase.
-With over 420,000 work related illnesses due to stress every year, stress is the most common cause of absence for non-manual workers.
-Among the occupations most affected by stress are: health, social work and education.
+Stress at work claim cases are on the increase.
+With over 420,000 work related illnesses due to stress every year, stress is now the most common cause of absence for non-manual workers.
+Among the occupations seriously affected by stress are: health, social work and education.

 The most common symptoms of stress include: